 A myocardial perfusion scan uses a small amount of a radioactive chemical to see how well blood flows to the muscles of the heart (the myocardium).
 Some doctors call this a 'thallium' or 'MIBI' scan.
 Often this scan is performed after gentle exercise to see how the heart muscle responds under stress.

 The heart is mainly made of special muscle called the myocardium.
 The muscle pumps blood into arteries (blood vessels) which take the blood to every part of the body.

 Like any other muscle, the myocardium needs a good blood supply.
 When the blood supply to the heart is reduced it may 'complain' with pain; this pain is called angina.
-The coronary arteries supply the heart with blood.
+The heart (coronary) arteries supply the heart with blood.
 The usual cause of angina is narrowing of one or more of your coronary arteries.
 The blood supply may be enough when you are resting.
 However, your heart muscle needs more blood and oxygen when it works harder.
 For example, when you walk fast or climb stairs, your heart rate increases to deliver the extra blood.
 If the extra blood that your heart needs during exertion cannot get past the narrowed arteries, the heart 'complains' with angina pain.
 The diagram below illustrates how angina occurs.

 What is a myocardial perfusion scan used for?